-Flick or Treat 2020 is underwritten by 1st Source Bank and the Virginia & Harvey Kimmel Family Foundation.
+Flick-or-Treat was underwritten by the Virginia & Harvey Kimmel Family Foundation.
 This activity is supported by the Michigan Council for Arts and Cultural Affairs Minigrant Program administered by the Arts Council of Greater Kalamazoo.

 Even before he teamed up with Oliver Hardy, Stan Laurel’s solo films were often quite funny, especially when he spoofed a famous film such as The Spoilers (the Laurel version is called The Soilers) or Blood and Sand (which became the two-reel Mud and Sand).
 One of the funniest of these “travesties,” as they were called in those days, was Dr. Pyckle and Mr. Pride, in which Stan lampoons Dr. Jekyll and Mr. Hyde.
 As the kindly Dr. Pyckle, Laurel is experimenting to discover a drug that will separate the good from the bad in man.
 When he finally has an elixir, he drinks it with trepidation.
 After a satirical sequence of comic spasms, the horrific Mr. Pride reveals himself and proceeds to terrorize the town: he chases a little boy down and steals his ice cream cone, he cheats at a game of marbles, and he explodes a paper bag behind a little old lady, startling her.
 Worst of all, he tricks one of the town’s leading citizens into getting caught in a Chinese finger trap!
 The whole town is up in arms at these evil acts but Pride manages to take the antidote before they can catch up with him.
 He goes through yet another transformation before his assistant (Julie Leonard) catches him.
 Devastated over what he has done, Dr. Pyckle decides to poison himself, but instead of the fatal brew, he mistakenly drinks castor oil.